 You are your child’s biggest advocate, but sometimes it’s nice to have the help of an impartial third-party.
 If you have the funds for it, hiring an advocate to review your child’s school program can help you get a better understanding of the targets, goals and overall program.
 An advocate can help you determine if these are the best way to meet the needs of you and your child.
 An advocate will identify areas that may need improvement or provide reassurance that the program is the right fit.

 When possible, volunteer at school functions and join the PTO at your child’s school.
 You will have the opportunity to participate in the school life of your child, get to know the people at school (children, teachers, administration, and parents), and advocate for inclusion.

 5 – Hire a babysitter

-Self care is important, and hiring the help of a babysitter familiar with autistic children is such a huge help.
+Self care is important, and hiring the help of a babysitter familiar with children with autism is such a huge help.
 All parents need respite.
-Parents of autistic children are no exception.
+Parents of children with autism are no exception.
 Schedule regular time off and do what you enjoy: read, garden, go out with friends, date night, eat, exercise…when you have an opportunity to have a night off, take it.

 6 – Prioritize the big issues